brakmic/a2g/README.md

 ### a2g - code file generation made easy!

-This is a small project for generating skeleton code for various (angular2-oriented) structures.
+This is a small project for generating skeleton code for various *Angular 2* & *TypeScript* structures.

-Actually, there's no need for such a tool as we already have [angular-cli](https://github.com/angular/angular-cli) but due to some reasons I couldn't use it for my current project.
-There were some errors I didn't want to fiddle with around as
+Actually, there's no need for such a tool as we already have [angular-cli](https://github.com/angular/angular-cli).
+Sadly, I couldn't use it because of some weird errors that were related to my current Angular 2 version.
-I was only searching for some easy way to generate a bunch of files.

 However, I'd still recommend to use *angular-cli* as this little project is neither well designed nor very flexible.